navy-cafe/planning/mc/mob-trophies.md

 - Trade implications are interesting, certain groups may offer high value to skeleton trophies, meaning that players may farm out their trophies for a large sum of money/resources.

+- Players can only get each tier of each trophy once.
+Should they be craftable, somehow?
+Or keep them as a scarce, limited resource.

+- Players may create rentable mob spawners to farm out mob kills for trophies, cool!

+- One option would be to allow all trophies to be craftable, but mobs drop "trophy upgrade kits" that can be used to upgrade a trophy to it's next tier.